Sucralfate Overview Sucralfate is a medication used to treat ulcers in the stomach and small intestine. It works by forming a protective coating over the ulcer, which helps it heal and reduces pain. Doctors usually prescribe sucralfate when patients have sores in their digestive tract that need extr

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with sucralfate:
+Check interactions with Sucralfate:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.